Formcord - Why I built this as an npm package

 Shipping It

-This is the kind of tool I wish I had when I started building.
-Now it exists, and anyone can use it.
+It is the kind of tool I wish I had earlier, so I made it.

 What's Next

-- More helpers based on real use cases
+- Add more helpers based on real use cases

-If you want to check it out, search for formcord on npm.
+If you want to try it, search for formcord on npm.